 The body of the coats would be fairly simple, but the added features I wanted made things trickier.
-I decided to create a warm weather-resistant dog jacket with sport fleece and polar fleece and then replicate the design using the more expensive and less sewing-friendly softshell to make a waterproof dog jacket.
-First, I needed to measure our dogs and create a pattern that was adjustable enough to suit both boys.
+I decided to make a warm weather-resistant dog coat with fleece, then replicate the design using the more expensive and less sewing-friendly softshell to make a waterproof dog raincoat.
+First though, I needed to measure our dogs and create a pattern that was adjustable enough to suit both boys.

 How to Measure a Dog for a Coat

 Supplies and Equipment

 - Length is measured down the dog’s back from the neck (collar) to the tail.

 - Girth is measured around the torso of the dog.

 - Neck size is measured around the neck.

 Additional Dog Coat Measurements for a Custom Fit